documents4j/documents4j/README.md

 Licensing
 ---------------------
 This software is licensed under the [*Apache Licence, Version 2.0*](http://www.apache.org/licenses/LICENSE-2.0.html).
+When using this converter in correspondence with MS Office products, please note Microsoft's commentary on [the use of MS Office in a server context](http://support.microsoft.com/kb/257757) which is not officially supported.
+Also note the legal requirements for using MS Office in a server context.
+Microsoft states:

+> Current licensing guidelines prevent Office applications from being used on a server to service client requests,
+> unless those clients themselves have licensed copies of Office.
+Using server-side Automation to provide Office
+> functionality to unlicensed workstations is not covered by the End User License Agreement (EULA).

 Credits
 ---------------------
-The [*zt-exec*](https://github.com/zeroturnaround/zt-exec) library from ZeroTurnaround is a great help for handeling command line processes in a Java application.
+The [*zt-exec*](https://github.com/zeroturnaround/zt-exec) library from ZeroTurnaround is a great help for handling command line processes in a Java application.
 Also, I want to thank the makers of [*thread-weaver*](http://code.google.com/p/thread-weaver/) for their great framework for unit testing concurrent applications.
 Finally, without the help of [*mockito*](http://code.google.com/p/mockito/), it would have been impossible to write proper unit tests that run without the integration of MS Word.
 This application was developed on order of the